-The risk profile of the Bank Pool is mapped out at every quarter/year-end.
+The risk profile of the Bank Pool and the Insurance Pool is mapped out at every quarter/year-end.
 The risk profile is determined by assigning a colour to each risk indicator and by calculating an average risk score.
 A limited number of RAF limits are linked to these risk parameters: